AntoinePassemiers/PORTIA/README.md

 <img align="left" src="docs/imgs/portia.svg" />

 Lightning-fast Gene Regulatory Network (GRN) inference tool.
+This repository also hosts our graph-theoretical Normalised Discounted Cumulative Gain (gtNDCG) score metric for evaluating inferred GRNs.
+Usage of both PORTIA and gtNDCG is explained below.

 PORTIA builds on power transforms and covariance matrix inversion to approximate GRNs, and is orders of magnitude faster than other existing tools (as of August 2021).